 I wrote this story specifically for Anomalies & Curiosities, an anthology of gothic medial horror from Quill & Crow Publishing House.
 Thankfully, the story fit right in with editor Cassandra L. Thompson’s vision and here I am now, telling you all about this new foray into gothic fiction.

 I don’t know why I didn’t write it sooner.
-Historical fiction always intimidated me, but I’ve watched enough Downton Abbey to feel comfortable with the fashion and customs and language of turn of the century, honestly.
+Historical fiction always intimidated me, but I’ve watched enough Downton Abbey to feel comfortable with the fashion and customs and language of turn of the century.
 Plus, YouTube is full of fun historical wormholes of knowledge.
 It’s hard to mess things up.
 But honestly, most of my fiction has dabbled with gothic themes and tropes.
 I also literally have an entire review series devoted to the QUEEN of mainstream trashy gothic horror, so I see this story as the beginning of something new for me.

 Wanna Read “Woman of the White Cottage”?